Mahtab-Shabani/B.S.c-Project-Druge-Store-Managment-System/README.md

 *By: **Mahtab Shabani**
 , November 2010*

-We implement this system with a three-layer architecture.
-SQL SERVER is used for processing, storing, and retrieving data.
+We employ a three-layer architecture to create this system.
+Data processing, storing, and retrieval are done with SQL Server.

 IDE: Visual Studio C#